homeymusic/mami.codi.R/README.md

 The second uncertainty issue stems from the nature of waves and auditory
 processing: the auditory system transforms stimuli signals from the physical space-time domain into the frequency-wavelength domain.

+> ”… daß kanonisch konjugierte Größen simultan nur mit einer
+> charakteristischen Ungenauigkeit bestimmt werden können.” — Heisenberg
+>
+> (… that canonically conjugate quantities can only be determined
+> simultaneously with a characteristic uncertainty.)

 Accurately modeling this transformation requires accounting for Gabor uncertainty in both the time-frequency and space-wavelength forms.
 When addressing similar uncertainty constraints in quantum mechanics, Max